 It doesn’t take effect until the 10th infraction and any consecutive ones after that.
 This is mostly used in college basketball games that are sanctioned by the NCAA.

-What Are Poss And Bonus?
+What are Poss and Bonus?

 A double bonus operates in the same manner that a normal bonus does, in that it entitles a team to be given free throws in the event that an opposing team commits more fouls after that team has already reached its fouls maximum for the quarter or the half.